 6. Look for Street Art

-When I first came to the city, I couldn’t believe how many wall murals there are, and since then they’ve only grown.
+When I first came to the city, I couldn’t believe the vast number of wall murals.
+More shocking, is the quality – the best I’ve seen anywhere in the world.
 You’ll find work by international artists, ROA, Etam Crew, Morik and many more.

 7. Visit the Jewish Cemetery

-However, a more sobering experience is found south of the cemetery where approximately 45,000 Jews who died in the ghetto were buried in a build-for-purpose area known as the ‘Ghetto Field’ between 1940 -1944.
+A more sobering experience is found south of the cemetery.
+Here, approximately 45,000 Jews who died in the ghetto were buried in a build-for-purpose area known as the ‘Ghetto Field’ between 1940 -1944.
 A death-rate in such a small space of time, and in only one city that is almost too vast to conceive.

 For more information about the Jewish Cemetery in Łódź read more here.